Dublin footballer helping to point Irish Olympic boxing team in the right direction - Irish Boxing

 “Sports psychology wouldn’t be full-time.
 I do some group facilitation work, do connections work and things on leadership development and stuff like that.
 It’s broad enough at the minute.”

-Speaking to Gavan Casey also of the 42.ie parish Irish captain Brendan Irvine revealed the footballers quick thinking played a part in his Olympic qualification.
+Speaking to Gavan Casey also of the42.ie parish Irish captain Brendan Irvine revealed the footballer’s quick thinking played a part in his Olympic qualification.

-Going into his qualification bout in London in 2020 the St Pauls BC fighter was unaware the tournament had been postponed and McManamon made sure it stayed that way.
+Going into his qualification bout in London in 2020 the St Paul’s BC fighter was unaware the tournament had been postponed and McManamon made sure it stayed that way.

 “When I was walking into the arena, we’d gotten friendly with the bus driver and he turned to Kevin, the psychologist, and said, ‘The tournament’s finished from today — it’s the last day.’
 And Kevin was like, ‘Ehhh, ahhh, no, no’, trying to hide it from me.
 I goes to Kevin, ‘What did he say?’
 And Kevin says, ‘Ah, nothing — he’s not making any sense.’
 So, I didn’t think much of it.
 And even when I got into the warm-up and stuff, I saw everybody whispering.
 But it was for the best that it was hidden from me, like.”